psiberx/cp2077-codeware/wiki/Home.md

 > **Backwards compatibility**
 > Existing mods can keep using `inkCustomController` without changes.

+> [!NOTE]
+> A widget is bound to the layer it was created in.
+If you move a widget to
+> another layer, event propagation will not work.

 ### UI Framework

 Codeware includes ready-to-use components for buttons, action hints, text inputs, popups.